cztomczak/dbkiss/README.md

 ## Donations

+* 2024-01-26: Patrick McGovern sponsored the development of PHP 8 support.
 * 2019-02-04: Patrick McGovern sponsored the development of PHP 7 support.
 * 2014-01-04: Patrick McGovern sponsored the development of the permalinks features for saved SQL templates.